 Participants.
-We recruited 255 participants ($M{age} = 35.80, SD = 11.81$; female=60%) via Amazon's Mechanical Turk using an announcement that offered to pay participants \$0.36 and required that they be located in the United States.
+We recruited 255 participants ( $M{age} = 35.80$ , SD = 11.81; female = 60%) via Amazon's Mechanical Turk using an announcement that offered to pay participants \$0.36 and required that they be located in the United States.
 This sample size was chosen to provide adequate power based on the results of pilot studies.
-We analyzed this data after all participants had completed the study, and we report all measures and manipulations.
+We analyzed these data after all participants had completed the study, and we report all measures and manipulations.

 Design.
 Participants were assigned to be the seller in a hypothetical car negotiation.
-The scenario was modeled after the one we used in Studies 2, and 4a.
-We informed participants that they listed their car on ebay.com, that their car has two small dents, that it drives smoothly on the highway, that it started last week in very cold weather, and that it needed a mechanic twice in the last four months because the car would not start (See supplemental materials for full study materials).
+The scenario was modeled after the one we used in Studies 2 and 4a.
+We informed participants that they listed their car on eBay.com, that their car has two small dents, that it drives smoothly on the highway, that it started last week in very cold weather, and that it needed a mechanic twice in the last four months because the car would not start.
+(See the supplemental materials for full study materials.)
 We then informed these participants that a potential buyer emailed them and asked if the car had any dents or engine or performance problems.
-Participants were then asked, "If you were unwilling to tell the potential buyer something that you knew to be untrue-but you wanted to sell the car for the most money possible-which of the following would you reply to the potential buyer?"
-(1= The car has two small dents (the size of a dime) on the back bumper.
-The car drives very smoothly on the highway and is very responsive; just last week it started up with no problems when the temperature was
+Participants were then asked, "If you were unwilling to tell the potential buyer something that you knew to be untrue-but you wanted to sell the

-Table 5

-Impasse Frequency, Instructed Versus Actual Responses
+Table 5 Impasse Frequency, Instructed Versus Actual Responses (Study 4B)

-(Study 4B)